What Is Scopophobia And Do I Have It?

 We live in an age where attention is income and selfies are the currency.
-There are entire industries dedicated to the people that love to take pictures of their own face and show it to the world, in case the world forgot what they looked like in the last fifteen minutes.
-So there is no escape from attention seeking behavior associated with selfies and pictures.
+There are entire industries dedicated to the people that love to take pictures of their faces and show them to the world.
+Just in case the world forgot what they looked like in the last fifteen minutes.

-Our videos won't ever go viral because we will never make them, our selfies won't ever be making us money because we are convinced that nobody wants to look at our faces, and when the family talk to us at a wedding, we can't answer because we are too busy fighting a genuine urge to flee the scene like some sort of criminal.
+Our videos will never go viral because we will never make them.
+Our selfies won't ever make us money because we’re convinced that nobody wants to look at our ugly faces.
+And eventually, people will stop asking for photos because they know we have the urge to flee the scene like a criminal when they do.

 What is Scopophobia?

-Scopophobia is a social anxiety disease, so it is normally made worse in social situations such as large crowds, meeting new people or public speaking.
-It can cause the sufferer great stress to the point where the want to avoid social situations altogether because they are scared that these situations will trigger their anxieties.
+Scopophobia is a social anxiety disease, so it is normally made worse in social situations such as large crowds, meeting new people, or public speaking.
+It can cause the sufferer great stress to the point where they want to avoid social situations altogether because they are scared that these situations will trigger their anxieties.

 What are the symptoms of Scopophobia?